 When you embark on your next corporate travel adventure, it’s essential to be prepared.
-This won’t only make you look professional, but it will make your trip easier.
+These top travel tips for business travellers won’t only make you look professional, but it will make your trip easier.

-We created a comprehensive list of tips for your business trip, categorised for all the stages of your travelling: before, during and after.
-That way, you can be sure you won’t miss any important aspect and you can simply focus on your networking and job.
+We created a comprehensive list of top travel tips for your business trip, categorised for all the stages of your travelling: before, during and after.
+That way, you can be sure you won’t miss any important business travel best practices and you can simply focus on your networking and job.

 Before booking a business trip or doing anything practical, you should read through your company’s business travel policy.
 This way, you ensure you’re doing everything right and by the book.